10 Marketing Strategies to Fuel Your Business Growth

 Most people don't understand the power of affiliate marketing.
-Affiliates can provide massive fuel for growth.
+Affiliates can provide massive fuel for growing brand awareness.
 But approaching the right partners isn't always that easy.
 You have to have good conversion if you want the bigger affiliate to take you seriously.

 10. Use Email Marketing Sequences

-Part of any good sales funnel is going to be an email marketing sequence.
-These are the automated messages that go out to users once they subscribe to your list.
-Use your email sequence to build a relationship with the subscriber.
-Be authentic and transparent.
-And convey your journey.
+Part of any good sales funnel is going to be utilizing automation for an email marketing sequence.
+These are the scheduled messages that go out to users once they subscribe to your email list.
+Use your email sequence to build a relationship with the subscriber. as part of your marketing efforts, be authentic and transparent and convey your journey.

-Use the email responses and clicks to segment your list.
+Use metrics like the email responses and clicks to segment your list and better understand your customer base.
 For example, if someone clicks on a specific link, they've clearly shown an interest in something.
 Tag that subscriber to market to them later.
 If someone buys, tag them as a buyer.
-Identifying your buyers and the interests of your subscribers is huge for segmenting.
+Identifying your buyers and the interests of your subscribers is huge for market segments.

 When you do send broadcasts, split test.
-Split test everything, in fact, You never really do know what's going to be the most effective until you pull the trigger and really test it out.
-This will help you understand what your audience responds to better, making you a better communicator, and better able to sell to your customers.
+Split test everything.
+In fact, you never really do know what's going to be the most effective until you pull the trigger and really test it out with market research.
+This will help you understand what your audience responds to better, making you a better communicator, and better able to sell to your returning and new customers.